djalbat/the-occam-user-manual/content/writing-with-highmark.md

 </p>
 ```

-Note that `em` here stands for emphasise.
-Now the attendant visual CSS:
+And now the attendant visual CSS:

 ```
 b {